3valley/learn-fusion/README.md

 then *click and drag* a selection window around the entire cube to select all of its edges.
 Notice the you get both a blue handle :arrow_up: you can drag or a parameter box for typing the dimension.

-Try them both- just click cancel to leave the tool without applying the change.
+Try them both- just click <kbd>cancel</kbd> to leave the tool without applying the change.
 Try some of those crazy options even if you don’t know what they’re for.
 I certainly don’t.
-Take a second to evaluate the options and then click OK or hit <kbd>Enter</kbd> when you’ve got one you like.
+Take a second to evaluate the options and then click <kbd>OK</kbd> or hit <kbd>Enter</kbd> when you’ve got one you like.

 Rotate the `view cube` a little to admire your edge treatment, because it’s about to get really wild.